DataDog/datadog-go/README.md

 Enabled by default, the client will aggregate `gauge, `count` and `set`.

+This can be disabled with the `WithoutClientSideAggregation()` option.

 ### "Extended" aggregation

 This feature is only compatible with Agent's version >=6.25.0 && <7.0.0 or Agent's versions >=7.25.0.